WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 In opposition, the blockchain is transparent and open to everyone.
 This means not only the “bank” (custodial service provider) but also outsider 3rd party observers are capable of tracking these transactions.

-### Service providers obligations regarding privacy
+### Service providers’ obligations regarding privacy

 There is no question a service provider who keeps a record of personal information needs to deal with the different privacy regulations and act according to them.
 In the ordinary banking system personal financial information is handled as a secret thus preserving individual privacy from third parties.